ibnuda/fpmortals/manuscript/complete.md

 A>     ...
 A> ~~~~~~~~
 A>
-A> Scalaz solves the problem by taking a *byname* parameter for the A> aggregate value
-A>
 A> Scalaz menyelesaikan masalah ini dengan mengambil sebuah parameter A> panggilan untuk nilai agregat
 A>